This feature allows you to view your educational path, if you enrolled in previous years

 4) Communication skills

 During the course, some roundtables sessions will be carried forward under the direction of the professor to evaluate the communication skills of the student.
+Communication skills will also be assessed through innovative teaching methods such as flipped classrooms.
 These sessions will be important to develop the ability to critically evaluate technological, regulatory and safety issues related to the manufacturing of conventional or innovative dosage forms.
-They will also be useful to develop the ability to properly report this information to both expert and inexpert persons.
+They will also be useful to develop the ability to properly report this information to both expert and inexpert people.

 5) Lifelong learning skills